cjroth/aframe-phantomjs-continuous-streaming/README.md

 ## Install

+First install PhantomJS with `npm install phantomjs -g` or `yarn global add phantomjs`.
+You can check if it's installed with `phantomjs -v`.

-Run `npm install` or `yarn install`.
+Then run `npm install` or `yarn install`.
 This will automatically run `browserify public/packages.js > public/packages.combined.js` after it installs all of the Node dependencies - see `package.js`.

 ## Run